Inconsequential-24/Algorithmic-Questions/README.md

 ## Basic

-1. Write a program to input a string and if it is a palindrome or not.
+1. Write a program to input a string and check if it is a palindrome or not.

 ```
 Input: hannah